Raheem2010/Event-Management-API-System/README.md

+🗂️ Event Management API System
 This project is a FastAPI-based Event Management System developed as part of the AltSchool of Engineering's Tinyuka Second Semester Python Project.
 It enables users to:

-Register for events
+- Register for events

-Manage speakers
+- Manage speakers

-Track attendance
+- Track attendance

-Simulate CRUD operations for users, events, and registrations using in-memory data structures
+- Simulate CRUD operations for users, events, and registrations using in-memory data structures

 🚀 Features